wpilibsuite/frc-docs/source/docs/software/wpilib-tools/wpical/index.rst

     }

-The best method for external camera calibration is `CalibDB.net <https://calibdb.net/>`_.
+One common method for external camera calibration is `CalibDB.net <https://calibdb.net/>`_.
 WPIcal allows you to directly upload the generated CalibDB JSON without any modification.
 Make sure to download the OpenCV format JSON:

 .. image:: images/CalibdbDownload.png